DiogoFerreira7/GPT3/README.md

 Making sure cuda is installed, you can use torch.cuda.is_available().
 If false is returned the following resources were quite useful for me in diagnosing those errors.
 - [Comprehensive StackOverflow Guide](https://stackoverflow.com/questions/60987997/why-torch-cuda-is-available-returns-false-even-after-installing-pytorch-with)
 - [Nvidia Cuda ToolKit Download](https://developer.nvidia.com/cuda-downloads)

+If you are using using Pytorch 3.12 does not currently support torch.compile and you may get this error - "RuntimeError: Dynamo is not supported on Python 3.12+".
+- To solve this either set torch_compile = False in the Trainer() or install a supported Python version

 ## Credits